The dependency question Guard answers

 - Grype matches components from directories, images, or SBOM documents against vulnerability data.

-Other ecosystems use their own read-only sources, such as govulncheck,pip-audit, uv audit, cargo audit,cargo deny, bundler-audit, or composer audit.
+Other ecosystems may use their own read-only sources when they fit the repository and are available.
+Examples include govulncheck, pip-audit, uv audit, cargo audit, cargo deny, bundler-audit, and composer audit.

 How a row becomes a finding

 Guard first links the row to a dependency source and an installed version.
-It records whether the package is direct or transitive, where it is used, which fixed versions are known, which tools confirmed it, and what the evidence cannot prove.
-Only then can the row become a report finding.
+It records whether the package is direct or transitive, where it is used, which fixed versions are known, which tools confirmed it, its confidence, and what the evidence cannot prove.
+Only a deduplicated Medium- or High-confidence finding categorized as risk or control can reduce the score.
+Information-only observations, low-confidence notes, and coverage limitations remain visible without a deduction.

 Deduplication prevents scanner volume from becoming fake severity.
-If npm audit, OSV-Scanner, Trivy, and Grype all report the same esbuild version from one lockfile, the report contains one finding with four evidence sources.
+Rows merge only when their advisory aliases or root cause, package coordinates, dependency scope, and source path identify the same problem.
+If npm audit, OSV-Scanner, Trivy, and Grype all satisfy that test for one esbuild version, the report contains one finding with four attached evidence sources.
 The score is reduced once.
+A tool with no confirmed row is still named with the reason its output was absent, irrelevant, or inconclusive.

 Why scanner severity is not copied blindly

-Guard considers where the dependency is used, whether the installed version is confirmed, whether a fix exists, and which path obtains or executes the code.
+Critical, High, Medium, Low, and Info are dependency-hygiene priority labels, not claims that an issue is exploitable.
+Guard considers source path, deploy exposure, fixability, control gaps, and confidence in the evidence.
 A confirmed runtime or release problem can be High.
 The same advisory in isolated tooling may be Medium or Low.
 A mutable runtime image or privileged install path can also be High even when no CVE describes the underlying problem.

 The nine scoring criteria

-Every criterion receives 0-5 points.
-Scores of 4-5 require strong evidence and a controlled current state.
-Scores of 2-3 describe partial or uneven evidence.
-Scores of 0-1 indicate an absent control, an unknown primary surface, or active risk.
+Each criterion receives 0-5 points.
+A 4 or 5 needs strong evidence of a controlled current state.
+Scores of 2-3 mark partial or uneven control; 0-1 marks an absent control, an unknown primary surface, or active risk.

 - 1